communitybridge/easycla/dev.md

 ## Prerequisites

-- Go 1.24.x+
+- Go 1.24.+
-- Python 3.11
+- Python 3.11, 3.12 currently not working due to known issues with lxml.
-- Node 20+
+- Node 18+

 ## Node Setup

 NodeJS is used by [serverless](https://www.serverless.com/) to facilitate deployment and location testing.
-In all but few occasions, we use NodeJS v12+.
+In all but few occasions, we use NodeJS v18+.

 The frontend UI still requires an older version of NodeJS - version 8.
 This is due to compatibility issues with the Angular and Ionic toolchain for the legacy